Table of Contents

 - Tell them what you want them to do - be specific and clear in your ask.

 Best review request templates for online reviews and NPS

 Asking for feedback shouldn't be difficult.
 Once you've nailed the timing, it's time to master the message.
 Here are some of our favourites for an ask for a review email template.

 Should you offer review incentives?

 While there's no problem with thanking your customers after the fact for writing you a review (and this could involve some kind of cross-promotion or special offer), there is an inherent problem with incentivising customers to review you in the first place.
 Well, two problems: an ethical problem and a technical problem.

 The technical problem: incentivising reviews with gifts or discounts goes against the content guidelines and T&Cs of many review sites, like Yelp and Google, which we talk more about in this article about review gating.

 If you're caught incentivising reviews on Google or Yelp, you may be penalised, have your account restricted or your reviews deleted.
 Not worth it.

-The ethical problem: incentivising reviews creates an artificial trust economy, where reviews and endoresements can't be relied upon as truthful in the first place.
+The ethical problem: incentivising reviews create an artificial trust economy, where reviews and endorsements can't be relied upon as truthful in the first place.

 "Suppose you meet someone who tells you about a great new product.
 She tells you it performs wonderfully and offers fantastic new features that nobody else has.
 Would that recommendation factor into your decision to buy the product?
 Probably.